padeir0/gna/README.md

 - unicast, multicast and broadcast messages within and between instances
 - do it easily

-Note: Right now i do not recommend using this for servers over ~32 players, see issue #1.
+Note: Right now i do not recommend using this for servers over ~64 players, see issue #1.
+Although i can run 300 players in my machine with the Blobs example using 25% on all 12 threads (Ryzen 5 2600x), i woudn't recomend it.

 ## Installation